 Can I do effective space planning in a rental without making permanent changes?

 Absolutely.
-Focus on strategic furniture arrangement using area rugs to define zones, furniture as room dividers, and appropriately scaled pieces that optimize flow.
+Focus on strategic furniture arrangement using area rugs to define zones, furniture as room dividers, and appropriately scaled pieces that work well with the flow.
 All solutions are moveable, allowing you to create functional layouts without alterations that violate lease terms.